 - Your problem is causing financial difficulty for you, your family, or your business; - You face (or your business is facing) an immediate threat of adverse action; or - You've tried repeatedly to contact the IRS but no one has responded, or the IRS hasn't responded by the date promised.

 How Can You Reach TAS?

 TAS has offices in every state, the District of Columbia, and Puerto Rico.
-Your local advocate's number is in your local directory and at TaxpayerAdvocate.IRS.gov/Contact-Us.
-You can also call them at 877-777-4778.
+To find your advocate's number:

+Go to TaxpayerAdvocate.IRS.gov/Contact-Us;